 - The cost of your economic damages

-- How much time you missed from work
+- How much time you have to take off work

 - Whether you will have a permanent disability